RhobanProject/Dynaban/README.md

 - Once traj1 is finished, update traj2 and set copyNextBuffer to 1
 etc.

 The transitions between the trajectories should be made in a way that ensures the continuity of both torque and position trajectories and their derivates.
+Don't do this :>)
 ![Don't do this :>)](docs/piece_wise_continuity.png)

 # RAM mapping extention